VidyaSource/website/src/content/blog/why-coding-interviews-are-the-worst.md

 ### "What kinds of support do you need to do your best work?"

-This question addresses *your* responsibility to your people to achieve the goals of the business and the support candidates can expect if they join.
+This question addresses *your* responsibility to your people to achieve the goals of the business and the support that candidates can expect if they join.
 You might have an issue with this question because it implicitly undermines conventional wisdom that the best engineers do their best work of their own accord if they have "passion" for tech implied by a robust GitHub presence, lots of side projects, eagerness to work weekends, etc.